 Jack has received professional accolades including being recognized as an Emerging Lawyer (awarded to 2.0% of attorneys in Illinois) and selected to Super Lawyers’ Rising Star lists (awarded to 2.5% of attorneys in Illinois).

-Jack resides in Chicago with his wife Jennifer, a Chicago native, and their son.
+Jack resides in Chicago with his wife Jennifer, a Chicago native, and their two sons.

 - Hamilton College, B.A.
 (Double Concentration in Mathematics and Government), cum laude, 2008